MuskanBajpayee/CBTC_WeatherApp/README.md

 Enter a city name or location in the search bar to retrieve current weather information.

-The app will display the temperature, humidity, wind speed, and weather description for the specified location.
+The app will display the temperature, humidity, wind speed, for the specified location.